 Evaluating Your Options

 Investing in real estate can provide a valuable source of passive income and bring you closer to your financial goals.
-To determine which real estate investment maximises your return potential for the amount of time, effort and money you can commit, consider the six factors we’ve outlined above.
+To determine which real estate investment maximises your return potential for the amount of time, effort and money you can commit, consider the five factors we’ve outlined above.
 If you prefer taking a backseat, a REIT provides the benefits of property ownership without the hassle.
 And even if you intend to purchase a rental property, a REIT gives you exposure to other property types, from commercial to hospitality.